Gavin867/The_Budget_Balancer/README.md

 Additional goals and application features for future devlopment include:

 - Personalize/update the UI/UX design
-- Integrating REACT and Handlebars
+- Integrate REACT and Handlebars
+- Add a 'remove transaction' or 'clear list' button

 ## Contributors